 In essence, with SWOT you’re creating an objective profile of your home—one that highlights the various features that’ll appeal to or disinterest various buyer pools.

-Just don’t make the mistake of assuming you know everything your house, simply because you’ve spent years living in it.
+Just don’t make the mistake of assuming you know everything about your house, simply because you’ve spent years living in it.
 When you analyze your home, you need to stop thinking with the emotional attachment of a homeowner and evaluate your house and neighborhood as a buyer would.

 This analysis is designed to do just that.
 It goes beyond the listing of basic demographics, such as size, location, and number of rooms.
 It focuses instead on how the various features of your home will influence the marketing strategy.
 However, it’s easier said than done.